siom79/japicmp/README.md

 ##Motivation##

-Every time you make a new release of a library or a product you have to tell your clients or customers what has changed in comparison to the last release.
+Every time you make a new release of a library or a product, you have to tell your clients or customers what has changed in comparison to the last release.
 Without the appropriate tooling, this task is tedious and error-prone.
 This tool/library helps you to determine the differences between the java class files that are contained in the two jar archives.